SamSherrill/13th-homework/homework_instructions.md

 4. DONE - Run the `schema.sql` and `seeds.sql` files into the mysql server from the command line

-5. Now you're going to run these SQL files.
+5. DONE I think - Now you're going to run these SQL files.

    * Make sure you're in the `db` folder of your app.